wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 For more information, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager/)

-### Azure Resource Explorer ###

-This [preview tool](https://resources.azure.com) enables you to explore the JSON definitions of all the resource groups in your subscription and the individual resources.
-In the tool, you can edit the JSON definitions of a resource, delete an entire hierarchy of resources, and create new resources.
-The information readily available in this tool is very helpful for template authoring because it shows you what properties you need to set for a particular type of resource, the correct values, etc. You can even create your resource group in the [Azure Portal](https://portal.azure.cn/), then inspect its JSON definitions in the explorer tool to help you templatize the resource group.

 ### Deploy to Azure button ###

-If you use GitHub for source control, you can put a [Deploy to Azure button](/blog/2014/11/13/deploy-to-azure-button-for-azure-websites-2/) into your README.MD, which enables a turn-key deployment UI to Azure.
+If you use GitHub for source control, you can put a [Deploy to Azure button](https://azure.microsoft.com/blog/2014/11/13/deploy-to-azure-button-for-azure-websites-2/) into your README.MD, which enables a turn-key deployment UI to Azure.
 While you can do this for any simple web app, you can extend this to enable deploying an entire resource group by putting an azuredeploy.json file in the repository root.
 This JSON file, which contains the resource group template, will be used by the Deploy to Azure button to create the resource group.
 For an example, see the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) sample, which you will use in this tutorial.

 ## Get the sample resource group template ##

 So now let's get right to it.

-1. Navigate to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) Azure sample.
+1. Navigate to the [ToDoApp](https://github.com/azure-appservice-samples/ToDoApp) App Service sample.

 2. In readme.md, click **Deploy to Azure**.